 They also were seen on local TV!

-Here you can see where a tree has been removed by hand.
+Here you can see where a tree had to be removed by hand.

 Those on the opposite wall needed the use of heavy machinery.
 This work was carried out in early October by local contractors.